EricMTodd/html_css/README.md

 # html_css

-Watching video #28 - Getting Inspired: The Secret Ingredient For Stunning Web Design
+Watching video #32 - The 7 Real-World Steps to a Fully Functional Website

 Timestamp - 00:00:00